gruntwork-io/docs/docs/2.0/docs/pipelines/architecture/github-workflows.md

 ## Workflow Versioning

 Gruntwork uses [Semantic Versioning](https://semver.org/) for `pipelines-workflows` releases.
 We create new git tags to track new releases of the workflows following the `v.MAJOR.MINOR.PATCH` format.
-We also publish a major tag e.g. `v.MAJOR` that we update to referecene the lastest release within that version.
+We also publish a major tag e.g. `v.MAJOR` that we update to reference the latest release within that version.
 For example when we publish a patch from `v3.0.1` to `v3.0.2` we will update the `v3` tag to reference the newer version.

 When calling a workflow the final part of the `uses` clause contains the version reference.
 E.g. `pipelines-root.yml@v3`.
 We recommend using the major version e.g. `v3` within your workflows to receive the latest fixes and performance improvements, but you are also able to pin to a specific tag.